 Sustainable entrepreneurship and innovation are processes that seek to exploit opportunities and develop effective, efficient, sustainable solutions to complex problems, and aims to improve business value, as well as addressing sustainability challenges.
-The unit will include social, environmental and economic sustainability problems.
-With a focus on action learning and case study analysis, students will develop the ability to identify, assess and exploit entrepreneurial and innovation opportunities to address sustainability challenges.
-The unit will develop problem-solving skills using critical analysis of real-life local issues, and practices of design thinking, co-creation, social innovation and green entrepreneurship will equip students with the necessary tools to address sustainability challenges by creating innovative solutions for economic and social benefit.
+The unit will include contemporary social, environmental and economic sustainability problems.
+With a focus on action learning and case study analysis, you will develop the ability to explore entrepreneurial and innovation opportunities that address sustainability challenges in the ecosystem of contemporary enterprises.
+You will develop problem-solving skills using critical analysis in a practical context.
+Collaborative practices, such as design thinking, co-creation, and social innovation, will equip you to address sustainability challenges.

 |Student Contribution Band||SCA Band 4|